sabahuddin/Dzematapp/replit.md

 - **Access Request System**: Users can request membership to private sections, with admin approval.
 - **Imam Q&A**: System for submitting and archiving questions for the Imam.
 - **Shop Module**: Marketplace for items with photo uploads, image viewer, edit functionality, and contact form.
+- **Prayer Times (Vaktija)**: Full prayer times calendar with CSV upload capability for admins, displaying today's prayer times on dashboard for all users.
 - **Visual Contrast Enhancement**: Consistent visual separation between background and form/card elements.

 # External Dependencies